AFFIRM HOLDINGS, INC. (NASDAQ: - GuruFocus.com

 Did you lose money on investments in Affirm Holdings, Inc.?
 If so, please visit Affirm Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Affirm Holdings, Inc. ("Affirm" or the "Company") (NASDAQ: AFRM) between February 12, 2021 and December 15, 2021, inclusive (the "Class Period").
+10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Affirm Holdings, Inc. (“Affirm” or the “Company”) ( AFRM) between February 12, 2021 and December 15, 2021, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 Affirm operates a platform for digital and mobile-first commerce in the U.S. and Canada.
 The Company’s platform includes point-of-sale payment solutions for consumers, merchant commerce solutions, and a consumer-focused app.
 Particularly, Affirm offers a payment service known as “buy-now, pay-later” (“BNPL”), which allows consumers to purchase a product immediately and pay for it at a later time, usually over a series of installments.
 According to the Company, “[u]nlike legacy payment options and our competitors’ product offerings, which charge deferred or compounding interest and unexpected costs, we disclose up-front to consumers exactly what they will owe — no hidden fees, no penalties.”